Lai Changxing: Extradition

 Lai's corruption is known to have reached the top levels of the Chinese government.
 He has publicly declared in the past that if he returned to China: "many high government officials will not be able to sleep.
 Incidents will happen."
 In relation to the case, 14 people have already been executed, about 300 provincial officials have already been put on trial.
 Since 2002 Beijing sent MSS agents to follow him wherever he went.

-On July 22, 2011, Lai Changxing was extradited to China.
+On July 22, 2011, Lai was extradited to China.
 He was escorted to Vancouver International Airport and boarded Air Canada flight 29 (AC 29) bound for Beijing.
 He was later transferred to Chinese custody on July 23, 2011, and signed an arrest warrant issued for his arrest upon his arrival in Beijing.
 Spokesman of the Chinese ministry of foreign affairs has expressed satisfaction concerning this decision, referring to Lai as responsible for the "biggest economic crime in the history of the People's Republic of China."

 Sentence

-On May 18, 2012, Lai Changxing was sentenced to life imprisonment on charges of smuggling and bribery by the Intermediate People's Court in Xiamen.
+On May 18, 2012, Lai was sentenced to life imprisonment on charges of smuggling and bribery by the Intermediate People's Court in Xiamen.
 In addition, all of his property was confiscated.